Essay: Mythological Introspection: A Close Reading of Margaret Atwood’s “Digging”

 I dig because I am hungry,

-the dungpile scintillates with flies.
+the dungpile scintillates with

 I try to ignore my sour clothes,